Battlefield Tours

 Market Garden, the German story

-Many historians now say that Market Garden was not so much a lost battle by the allied forces, but the last big victory of the Germans.
+Many historians now say that Market Garden was not so much a lost battle by the Allied forces, but the last big victory of the Germans.

 In this tour we look at the events from the German perspective.